Alekkivi/moodmate/README.md

 - Admin user can delete any diary entry.
 - Admin user can access any user's detailed user information.
 - Admin user can delete any profile, except their own.
 This deletion process will also delete every diary and exercise entry associated with that specific user ID.
-- Ability to log out from the page.

 ### Other features
 - Basic responsiveness